happy-turtle/oit-unity/README.md

 ## Usage

 1. Add the component `OrderIndependentTransparency` to the scene camera.
 2. Change the shaders of every object that shall be rendered with order-independent transparency.
 They have to have a material using a custom shader.
-Two sample shaders that you can use are included in this project `OitUnlit` and `OitStandard`.
+Two sample shaders that you can use are included in this project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard`.
 3. Run your scene.

 Note that this project currently does **not** include implementations for the Universal Render-Pipeline and the High-Definition Render-Pipeline.

 ### Post-Processing Compatibility

-If you are using this with the package Post-Processing Stack v2 you have to do two additional steps:
+If you are using this with the package Post-Processing Stack v2 you have to do one additional step:

-1. Add the post-processing override `Order Independent Transparency PP` to a global post-processing volume in your scene.
+- Add the post-processing override `Order Independent Transparency PP` to a global post-processing volume in your scene.
-2. Change line 55 in the shader `LinkedListRendering.shader` to

-        uint uStartOffsetAddress = 4 * ((_ScreenParams.x * (i.vertex.y - 0.5)) + (i.vertex.x - 0.5));

-    Otherwise transparent objects will be rendered upside down.
-Let me know, if you have a better workaround for this.